-8More details about the institutional background are provided in Appendix A.1.
+10More details about the institutional background are provided in Supplemental Online Appendix A.1.

-and Iceland, but not Switzerland.
-Export of goods, excluding trade with and via Switzerland, account for 55% of its GDP.
-Its most important industries are mechanical engineering and provision of financial and insurance services, which account for 16.2% and 13.3% of the GDP, respectively (Amt für Statistik Fürstentum Liechtenstein (AS), 2018c).
+Statistik Fürstentum Liechtenstein (AS), 2018c).
 Liechtenstein is among the wealthiest countries in the world with a nominal GDP per employed person of about 200k USD.
 The official currency in Liechtenstein is the Swiss Franc (CHF), which had an average exchange rate of 1.04 USD/CHF in the last decade.